 Chickens – they have been known to invade chicken coops

 Fruits – grapes and peaches are particular favorites

-Pet foods - Dog and cat pet foods left out side.
-They are very fond of canned
+Pet foods – Surprisingly, they are fond of dog and cat pet foods left outside.

 Here are some Possum control methods that will help you to get rid of them: